File sharing - Introduction¶

 To understand how accsyn file sharing works we first declare some terms used throughout this guide:

-Volume; A volume is the root folder exposed to accsyn on a file server. accsyn can't access files outside this root folder, and all file sharing (and delivering, title management and so on) happens within this folder.
+/.." notation. - Volume; A volume is the root folder exposed to accsyn on a file server. accsyn cannot access files outside this root folder, and all file sharing (and delivering, title management and so on) happens within this folder.
 In a BYOS setup, you can have as many volumes as you need.
 Administrators have full access to volumes, employees have full access to the volumes they have been granted access to.
-Standard users does not have direct access to a volume.
+Standard users do not have direct access to a volume.

 Users get access to shared files depending on their role:

-Administrators; Have full access to all volumes, be careful who you invite to be administrator.
+- Administrators; Have full access to all volumes, be careful who you invite to be an administrator.

-Standard users; Except deliveries sent to them, standard users only have access to shared (home) folders beneath a volume or collections.
+- Standard users; Except for deliveries sent to them, standard users only have access to shared (home) folders beneath a volume or collections.

-Yes, the title library just sits on top of a basic folder structure on your accsyn storage, allowing for sharing folders and create collections just as you would do with any regular content.
+Yes, the title library just sits on top of a basic folder structure on your accsyn storage, allowing for sharing folders and creating collections just as you would do with any regular content.

-Yes, accsyn provides a BYOS licensing options allowing you to install on-prem our cloud servers facilitating file sharing and delivery on your storage solutions.
+Yes, accsyn provides a BYOS licensing option allowing you to install on-prem our cloud servers facilitating file sharing and delivery on your storage solutions.

 Read more about BYOS here.